All Episodes

 Press has ignored this in order to obsess over the two soldiers.

-Coalition forces initially targeted vehicle upon which he and two other people were inside.
+Coalition forces initially targeted a vehicle on which he and two other people were inside.

 They attempted to flee.

-Sheikh Monsur was a key leader in Al Qaeda and Iraq, including having relationships with both Zarkawi and with Al Masri.
+Sheikh Mansur was a key leader in Al-Qaeda and Iraq, including having relationships with both Zarkawi and with Al-Masri.

 His death will significantly continue to impact on the ability of this organization to regenerate and reorganize itself.

-Uh and their drive-by is not going ape over it, no big deal.
+And drive-by is not going ape over it.

-In fact, there's even a story, I didn't even bother to print it out, that there's there's a story, the drive-by media that this new replacement of Zarkawi is being credited for the deaths and the torture of our two soldiers.
+In fact, there's even a story, I didn't even bother to print it out, that there's a story, the drive-by media, this new replacement of Zarkawi is being credited for the deaths and the torture of our two soldiers.

 Oh, what a leader.